wilmereleon/STP/Sistema de Teleprompter/README.md

-  # Sistema de Teleprompter
+  # Teleprompter estilo Winplus

-  This is a code bundle for Sistema de Teleprompter.
-The original project is available at https://www.figma.com/design/jYhBRp6hwL3YYJJ9OzzfXv/Sistema-de-Teleprompter.
+  This is a code bundle for Teleprompter estilo Winplus.
+The original project is available at https://www.figma.com/design/gHWcL5pOEAzOQXOdRes302/Teleprompter-estilo-Winplus.

   ## Running the code